Mequam/zk_notes/skillstorm/sap/erp.md

 ## SAP Components

+### Adaptive Computing Controller

+central point of control to assign computer resources accross an organization

+### SAP Composition Environment

+supports design and implementation of composit application

+### SAP Enterprise portal

+unifies critical information

+> basically only show people what they need

+### SAP Auto-ID Infrastructure

+provides the capabilities for RFID support in your apps

+bluetooth embeded systems or other warhouse functionality

+### SAP Identity Management

+Helps manage controll access rights into applications

 ### Netweaver moble

 foundation for sap moble apps enhances existing sap applications for mobile

 service employees can be notified from mobile as apposed to desktops

+### SAP Netweaver development studio

+vscode for netweaver :)

+### NeatWeaver Visual Composer

+simplifies creation of protal content using a visual method

+### SAP solution manager

+helps technical support in a distributed system for continus improvement of an application

 ### NetWeaver Application Server